mneubrand/road-beers/_posts/2016-09-01-the-john-muir-trail-part1.markdown

 *1.7 miles*

 Considering that at this point we were 2 days ahead of our planned schedule and beat up from yesterday we decided to take it easy.
-We only hiked the short distance to Lake Virginia and found a nice and secluded camp spot further down the shore.
+We only hiked the short distance to Lake Virginia and found a nice and secluded campsite further down the shore.
 The rest of the day we spent relaxing, napping, and reading.
 Originally we planned on a lot of swimming as well, but the lake was so cold that we couldn't stand it for more than a minute.
 Lake Virginia was a beautiful spot for a rest day.
 Great views and plenty of wildlife to watch.
 Markus was especially fond of some small rodents that behaved and looked similar to prairie dogs.
 According to our guide book they're Belding's ground squirrels.